robbert-vdh/yabridge/README.md

 ## Tested with

-Yabridge has been verified to work correctly in the following VST hosts using Wine Staging 5.8:
+Yabridge has been tested under the following VST hosts using Wine Staging 5.9:

 - Bitwig Studio 3.2
 - Carla 2.1
-- Ardour 6.0
+- Ardour 6.2
 - Mixbus 6.0.702
 - REAPER 6.09
 - Renoise 3.2.1